chidinmaibekwe/Video-Game-Analysis/README.md

 Other Sales: Sales figures from regions not covered by "Na Sales" or "Ip Sales."
 Release Date: The date when the game was initially launched.
 Last update: This likely refers to the "Last Update" or "Last Data" point recorded for sales or other metrics.

+Visualization
+Introduction:
+The image displays a "Video game Analysis" dashboard, providing an overview of various statistics related to video game sales and titles.
+Key information presented includes:
+Scope of Analysis: Data covers video game sales from North America, Japan, the EU, Africa, and the rest of the world for 64,016 titles released between 1971 and 2024.
+It includes details such as critic score, genre, and console.
+Key Metrics:
+Games Released: 39.8K
+Total Game Sales: 6.6B
+Consoles: 81
+Developers: 9K
+Most Sold Titles: A bar chart illustrates the total sales for several popular titles, with "Grand Theft Auto V" leading with 64.3M sales.
+Other prominent titles include "Call of Duty Black Ops," "Call of Duty Black Ops II," "Call of Duty Ghosts," "Call of Duty: Black Ops 3," "Minecraft," and "Grand Theft Auto IV."
+Additional Sections: The dashboard also features sections for "Best selling year," "Which game is popular in a re.....", and "Genre Specialization."